kalyansikdar/fraction-demo/README.md

 # fraction-demo
-This fraction class supports the operations add, subtract, multiply, divide, equality, non-equality, greater than, less than and display.
+This project has been built using Maven build tools.
+The Fraction class supports the operations add, subtract, multiply, divide, equality, non-equality, greater than, less than and display.
 It also implements Comparable so that it can be used as a Collection of Fraction.
 Ex: List\<Collection\>

 ## Libraries

 JUnit, JUnitParams

-## Getting Started

-These instructions will help in setting up this project on the local machine for development and testing purposes.

-### Installing & Running

-1. Add JUnit 4 library(Junit.jar) to the build path
-2. Add JunitParams jar(JUnitParams-1.0.4.jar) to the build path
-3. Build the project
-4. Main method of the Driver class can be used to test various functionalities of Fraction class

 ### Running the tests